What is AWS Firewall Manager?

 How can I view the compliance status to a particular policy?

 With Firewall Manager you can quickly view the compliance status for each policy by looking at how many accounts are included in the scope of the policy and how many out of those are compliant.
 Further, for each policy configured on Firewall Manager, you get a compliance dashboard.
 The central compliance dashboard allows you to view which accounts are non-compliant to a given policy, which specific resources are non-compliant, and also provides information about the reason why a particular resource is not compliant.
+You can also view non-compliant events for each account on AWS Security Hub.

 Does AWS Firewall Manager provide notifications when a resource is non-compliant?

 Yes, you can create new SNS notification channels to receive real-time notifications when new non-compliant resources are discovered.
+Similarly, each account scoped as part of a Firewall Manager policy is notified for non-compliant events on AWS Security Hub.

 How can I view all threats across my organization?